NSW Boat Licence Theory

 - PWC driving licence

-The general boat driving licence permits people aged 12 years and over to drive any vessel (except a PWC) at 10 knots or more WITH RESTRICTIONS APPLIED.
+The general boat driving licence also permits people aged 12 - 15 years old to over to drive a recreational power-driven vessel.

 Combined driver and boat licence